 Model of hyperbolic space crocheted in bright red wool.
 Spherical form with crenellated surface.

 Why is this in our collection?

-The distinctly crenulated, irregular and wavy features exhibited in this textile are reminiscent of forms seen in living corals, which are examples of a mathematical structure known as hyperbolic space.
+The distinctly crenulated, irregular, and wavy features exhibited in this textile are reminiscent of forms seen in living corals, which are examples of a mathematical structure known as hyperbolic space.
 The discovery that this type of geometric structure could be modeled in crochet was first made in 1997 by Dr. Daina Taimina, a mathematician working at Cornell University.
 Her inspiration was based on a suggestion put forward in the 1970s by an American geometer, William Thurston.
 Thurston’s model, however, was made of paper and taped together, making it inherently fragile and hard to handle.
-Taimina found that the essence of this construction could be implemented with crochet by increasing the... more
+Taimina found that the essence of this construction could be created with crochet by increasing the number of... more